Paying for palliative care: an overview

 How much your loved one has to pay for palliative care depends on the level of care they need and where they will receive it.

 If your loved one is currently privately paying for their care home fees, they will also need to pay for palliative care if they are hoping to stay at that same care home.
+Hospice care is free, however, it is usually only available to those who need end of life care.

 At Ashberry Care Homes, we offer experienced and affordable palliative care in our homes across the UK: